-The information contained within this handbook is reflective of the Department and Programme Rules and Procedures, as approved by the University Senate Rules Committee and must be read in conjunction with latest version of the General Handbook for Students of the Durban University of Technology.
-Whilst all efforts have been made to ensure the accuracy of the information contained within the handbook, please verify information with the Department or Programme, as in the unlikely event that errors and omissions could have occurred.
+The information contained within this handbook is reflective of the Department and Programme Rules and Procedures, as approved by the University Senate Rules Committee and must be read in conjunction with the latest version of the General Handbook for Students of the Durban University of Technology.
+Whilst all efforts have been made to ensure the accuracy of the information contained within the handbook, please verify information with the Department or Programme, as errors and omissions could have occurred.

-NOTE TO ALL STUDENTS
+NOTE TO ALL REGISTERED STUDENTS

-Your registration is in accordance with all current rules of the Institution.
-If, for whatever reason, you do not register consecutively every year/semester of your programme, your existing registration contract with the Institution will cease.
-Your re-registration anytime thereafter will be at the discretion of the Institution and, if permitted, will be in accordance with the rules applicable at that time (Rule G6B)
+Registration is in accordance with all current rules of the University.
+If, for whatever reason, a student does not register consecutively for every year/semester of a specific qualification, the existing registration contract with the University will cease.
+Registration anytime thereafter will be at the discretion of the University and if access is granted registration will be in accordance with the rules applicable at that time.